-- Nobody who receives services through PBO is forming an ongoing lawyer-client relationship unless that is specifically agreed upon in a written retainer agreement.
+- Nobody who receives services through PBO is forming an ongoing relationship with anyone who provides legal advice or services unless that is specifically agreed upon in a written retainer agreement.
 This means that when people receive services from the Hotline or a Law Help Centre, neither PBO nor its volunteers have any further duty to look after their legal interests in any matter.

 Client Information and Privacy

 - Information provided to PBO must be accurate to the best knowledge and belief of the person providing it.

 - PBO is authorized to obtain information from any legal services provider who has assisted someone applying for or receiving services.

 - PBO is authorized to view court files of those applying for or receiving services.

 - PBO is authorized to provide any information provided to it to any lawyer who may be in a position to assist.